-The RC ensures that a formal and transparent procedure is in place for determining the remuneration packages of individual Directors and key management personnel.
+The RC ensures that a formal and transparent procedure is in place for determining the remuneration packages of individual Directors and KMP.
 All aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, options and other benefits-in-kind shall be considered by the RC to ensure they are fair.
+No Director will be involved in deciding his own remuneration, except in providing information and documents if specifically requested by the RC to assist in its deliberation.
 Each member of the RC shall abstain from deliberation and voting on any resolutions in respect of his remuneration package during its meeting.
 Any recommendations are submitted for endorsements by the entire Board.